pjakiela/ECON379/exercises/E5-DD2.md

 observations where `m3g` is equal to 9.
 (It is always better to generate a new variable instead of modifying the variables in your raw data set, because you don't want to make mistakes that you cannot undo.)
 Confirm that your new variable, `tba`, is a dummy variable.
-Use the command `tab tba, m` to tabulate the observed values of `tba` (the `, m`) option tells Stata to tabulate the number of missing values in addition to the other values.
+Use the command `tab tba, m` to tabulate the observed values of `tba` (the `, m` option tells Stata to tabulate the number of missing values in addition to the other values).

-We want generate a treatment dummy - and indicator for DHS clusters where use of TBAs was at or above the 75th percentil prior to the ban.
+We want generate a treatment dummy - an indicator for DHS clusters where use of TBAs was at or above the 75th percentile prior to the ban.
 How should we do it?  the variable `dhsclust` is an ID number for each DHS cluster.
 How many clusters are there in the data set?
 Remember that we can use the `egen` command to generate a variable equal to the mean of another variable, and we can use `egen` with the `bysort` option to generate a variable equal to the mean within different groups: